boncorleone/responsive-slider/README.md

-# responsive-slider
+# Responsive Slider by Boncorleone

-Fully responsive slider ready to install on your webpage.
+Fully responsive and adjustable, simple jQuery slider ready to install on your webpage.